openmind-consortium/App-SCBS-PatientFacingApp/README.md

 There is a button that may be turned on to allow the user to move to a specific group.
 This is used to quickly move them into a safe group if they are running adaptive therapy or if you just want a button that moves them into a specified "safe" group that is preprogrammed with the RLP.
 The button text may be edited and each ins side may have a specific group assigned.

-Stim Sweep is a functionality that will allows the patient to run a preconfigured set of stim settings on the device.
-There is a config file that will be used to adjust stim amp/pw/rate in a specified group and specified amount of time.

 There is a Montage functionality that will allow the patient to run multiple sense files one after another while recording data.
 This requires a re-connection if already connected due to changing the Mode to 4 for optimal bandwidth.
 The instructions for the montage are customizable and the clinician can add as many montage sense files as they would like.
 The time for each montage run is also customizable.
 The patient will get a total time for the entire montage and when running will get a progress status and timer countdown until finished.

-Lastly there is the “Switch” functionality.
+There is the “Switch” functionality.
 This is extremely important if you are trying to run a double-blind study and don’t want the patient to know if they are in adaptive or sham adaptive (open loop) mode.
 The way this works is that there is a master switch config file that contains a list of adaptive config file names.
 There is also an index corresponding to the current adaptive config file to run from the list.
 When the patient clicks on the Switch button, the program will load the adaptive config file at the current index from the master switch config file.
 This adaptive configuration will be configured on the patient’s INS.
 If the patient is running in bilateral mode, then it will update both INS’ at the same time.
 This requires that you have a separate directory for the other side with its own master config file and list of adaptive files.
 Once the patient is finished updating their INS’, the current adaptive file(s) will be written into the current Medtronic session directory and the master config file(s) will be updated with the next index so that the next adaptive file can run the next time.
 A cool feature is that you can turn on the ability to prevent the patient from running the switch functionality more that once in a specific amount of time.
 This helps in case a patient forgets that they have already ran the switch for that day and try to run it again within the minimum time frame allowed by the clinician.
 Turning on the feature is done by changing the WaitTimeIsEnabled to true and setting the WaitTimeInMinutes to the minimum number of minutes the patient must wait before being able to run Switch again.

+There is the ability to run a Lead Integrity test on connection.
+This will run the monopolar and bipolar conctacts and print them in the medtronic EventLog.json file.
+There is also the ability to turn a button on for researchers to run it any time they would like in the Resarch Tools tab.

+There is the ability to hide the report button.
+You can hide all the button's from the user besides the Connect and Exit buttons.

+#### Researcher Tools Screen Functionality (only available if Researcher tools flag is turned on in application_config.json)
+The researcher tools allow researchers to adjust the stimulation for the patient, change groups, turn therapy on/off and run other researcher tools with a click of the button.
+This works for unilateral or bilateral and will adjust the UI accordingly to each setting.
+When the rearcher tools flag is turned off in the application_config.json, then the patient will not have any access to this functionality or even know that it is there (it is hidden from them).

+The SCBS is capable of making use of an “Align” functionality which will move from the current group to group B, then turn stim therapy on/off (based on what it is currently on), then on/off again, and then it will do that 2 more times leaving it in the original state stim therapy state that it was in originally.
+Lastly, it will move it to group A.  The purpose of this is to align INS data points with artifacts.
+When running in bilateral mode, the “align” will do this at almost the same time for both INS’ so that the clinician can have a sense of alignment between both INS’.
+This will work as well in unilateral mode in case you need to add an artifact to the INS data to align to an outside device.

+New Session button may be turned on and allows the researcher to start a new session directory..
+This disconnects the ctm(s)/ins(') and reconnects them which creates a new session directory for the Medtronic .json files for a fresh new set of files.

+Stim Sweep is a functionality that will allows the researcher to run a preconfigured set of stim settings on the device.
+There is a config file that will be used to adjust stim amp/pw/rate in a specified group and specified amount of time.

+FFT Viewer allows the researcher to visualize the FFT stream in real time.
+You will need to get a SciChart licence for this to work.
+They are free for researchers.

 ## User Guide